RunNUS is an annual run organised by NUS Students' Sports Club for the past 15 years.

 Since its inception in 2007, RunNUS has attracted a wide range of participants,

 comprising of NUS students, staff and alumni, international students and members of the public.

 Traditionally, RunNUS offers 3 race categories (3km, 5km and 10km).
-This year, RunNUS is initiating a brand new segment, a 5x 5km team relay where participants complete the race together as one.
+This year, RunNUS is initiating a brand new segment, a 5x 5km team run where members of the team will run together and complete the race as one.

 The National University of Singapore Students’ Sports Club